aimeemillard/readme-generator/README.md

 ## Contributing

-The guidelines for contributing will go here.
+The guidelines will go here.

 ## Tests

 To run tests, run the following command:

 ```
-undefined
+Test 100%
 ```

 ## Questions

 If you have any questions about the repo, open an issue or contact me directly at undefined.
 You can find more of my work at [aimeemillard](https://github.com/aimeemillard/).